stat545ubc-2022/MiniDataAnalysis-Qinhuai_Xu/mini-project-1.md

     ## [1] 0.0651844

-From the above code, I try to explore how many NA values are in each dataset and we can easily see that the percentage of NA values in `steam game` is much higher than the others, which may affect my further research and exploration.
+From the above code, I try to explore the percentage of NA values in each dataset and we can easily see that the NA values in `steam game` is much higher than the others, which may affect my further exploration.

 **Therefore, I would like to choose `building_permits` and `vancouver_trees` datasets.**